DNXLabs/devops-playbook/README.md

 A module should have documentation on how to use it, inputs and outputs and examples.

-If you reuire a variation of the module causing multiple resources to be conditional and making code and dependencies more complex, a new module should be created in this case.
+If you require a variation of the module causing multiple resources to be conditional and making code and dependencies more complex, a new module should be created in this case.

 Examples of modules: